GSA/sinwebapp/README.md

 > new_permission = Permission.objects.create(name='new_permission')<br>
 > new_group.permissions.add(new_permission)

-We can then import the Django auth Users class,
+We can then import the Django auth <u>Users</u> class,

 > import django.contrib.auth.models.Users

-Users are the finally piece of the puzzle.
+<u>Users</u> are the finally piece of the puzzle.
 Add Users to these groups like so,

 > new_user = User.objects.create_user('new_user', 'new_user@fakeemail.com', 'new_password')
 > new_group.user_set.add(your_user)

 ### Local deployments
 The <i>cg-django-uaa</i> comes with a mock login page for local deployments.
-By specifing the attributes UAA_TOKEN_URL and UAA_AUTH_URL to equal 'fake:' it will automatically use a mock login.
+By specifing the attributes <b>UAA_TOKEN_URL</b> and <b>UAA_AUTH_URL</b> to equal 'fake:' it will automatically use a mock login.
 The current application already detects local vs. cloud deployments through the environment variable <u>ENVIRONMENT</u> and sets these attributes accordingly.
 However, for local deployments, I have had issues getting the mock login to work properly.<br>

 ## Useful Links
 - [Cloud.gov Identity Provider](https://cloud.gov/docs/services/cloud-gov-identity-provider/) <br/>